PhilippFeO/grocery-shopper/README.md

 3. Run (in the cloned repository) `pip install -e .`

-4. Enter the directory where `grocery_shopper` shall operate, fi. `~/Documents/grocery_shopper`.
+4. Create/Enter the directory where `grocery_shopper` shall operate, fi. `~/Documents/grocery_shopper`.
 The programm will generate some folders on first invocation.

 5. Run `grocery_shopper --firefox_profile PATH` where `PATH` points to the in step 1 created profile.